{{ summaryHeading }}

 FAQ:

-Why does condition change the quote so much?
+Why does vehicle condition change the price more than vehicle size?

-Condition affects both time and uncertainty.
-Pet hair, odor, stains, mud, and neglected paint can require extra tools, chemicals, passes, and inspection language.
+Condition changes both time and uncertainty.
+Pet hair, stains, odor, sand, mud, and neglected paint can require more passes, specialty products, extraction, and inspection language even on a smaller vehicle.

 What is loaded labor cost?

-It is the internal hourly cost per cleaner, including pay, payroll burden, contractor cost, or owner draw target.
-It is used for margin checks, not as a customer-facing line.
+Loaded labor cost is the internal hourly cost per cleaner, including pay, payroll burden, contractor cost, or owner draw target.
+It affects Pricing Checks and margin math, not the customer-facing line items by itself.

 Glossary: